-Regarding data input, the point-of-sale system will allow storing the information that you directly put into the system, by entering directly into the POS system, or uploading from an excel file.
+Regarding data input, the point-of-sale system will allow storing the information that you directly put into the system, by entering directly into the POS system, or uploading it from an excel file.
 Such information can include product descriptions, images of products, or the personal information of each employee.

 Besides the data that you actively insert, the POS system will automatically get data from the customer (which you don’t need to do).
 The process happens when the order is fulfilled, added to the cart, and successfully paid.
 Your POS system will record and save information fields such as sales time, type of goods commonly purchased, geographic location and demographic data of shoppers, purchase date, and time.

 The above data is usually collected and aggregated on basic POS systems.
 However, you will be able to own additional fields of information.
-For example, in marketing, you can get the trend data such as customer demand, portrait of potential customers, SEO tools, if you integrate your POS system with a third party specialized in marketing solutions.
+For example, in marketing, you can get the trend data such as customer demand, portrait of potential customers, and SEO tools, if you integrate your POS system with a third party specialized in marketing solutions.

 POS Data analysis generation

-In addition to storing information and data, the POS system can also perform the conversion and export important data.
+In addition to storing information and data, the POS system can also perform the conversion and export of important data.

 To convert the types of input information, the point-of-sale software will conduct reports.
-There is no aspect of your business that cannot be measured and centralized through your point of sale reporting tools.
+There is no aspect of your business that cannot be measured and centralized through your point-of-sale reporting tools.

-A POS report is like a data collection stored by the point of sale system.
+A POS report is like a data collection stored by the point-of-sale system.
 Since modern POS systems can track sales, credit card transactions, or even employee hours.
 As a result, they are capable of generating a variety of weekly, daily, or monthly reports.

 The biggest benefit of a POS report is its visibility into trends.
 Such as popular items or popular purchase time, quantity sold, employee hours, etc. Modern software allows you to access your POS reports through the cloud and view them anywhere via a web portal.
 Plus, a survey of small businesses demonstrated that 50% of them said that pos data analysis reports are playing an important role in maintaining their POS system usage.